abhinavvedanbhatla/BabySitter/README.md

 							c:\Program Files\Java\jdk1.7.0\bin;
 Click OK to exit.

----- COMPILE AND RUN ON THE COMMAND LINE ----
+---- COMPILE AND RUN ----

-You can easily compile and run the program using command line.
-Make sure the path where the source code is located is correct.

-                  javac BabySitterMain.java

-You can then run individual programs using the java command.

-                  java BabySitterMain
+Import the jar file (BabySitter.jar) in the desired program to run the test cases.

+Sample Test Cases as follows:
+Enter startTime, bedTime and outTime in NUMBER:00PM/AM format 5:00Pm
+11:00PM
+4:00AM
+Total Salary: 144